How to Meet a Deadline

-Deadlines are the "bane" of many people's working lives, and a source of relentless and worrying pressure.
-But they are important to almost any task and any role, and they are essential for the smooth running of your organization.
+Deadlines are the bane of many people's working lives, and a source of relentless and worrying pressure.
+But they're important for almost any task and any role, and they're essential for the smooth running of your organization.

-In this article we explore why deadlines matter, and we look at practical steps that you can take for meeting your own deadlines, and for supporting others to meet theirs.
+In this article we explore why deadlines matter.
+We explain practical steps that you can take to meet your own deadlines, and show how you can support others to meet theirs.